chaituclasher/Sentiment-Snack/README.md

 ## Overview

-This Streamlit application is a foundational natural language processing (NLP) project.
+This Streamlit application is a foundational natural language processing (NLP) project. <br>
 Titled "Sentiment Snack: Bite-Sized Insights into Textual Emotions," allows users to analyze the sentiment and subjectivity of text inputs.

 ## Features